-The EducationUSA network consists of hundreds of advising centers in 178 countries.
+The EducationUSA network consists of hundreds of international student advising centers in more than 175 countries and territories.

 EducationUSA advising centers may be located in U.S. embassies and consulates, or in a variety of partner institutions, including Fulbright commissions; bi-national cultural centers; U.S. nongovernmental organizations (NGOs) such as AMIDEAST and American Councils/ACCELS; and foreign NGOs, universities, and libraries.
 These centers share a common goal: assisting students in accessing U.S. higher education opportunities.